Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

-In parallel, Biane introduced the {\em free multiplicative Brownian motion} $(b(t))_{t\ge 0}$ -- another noncommutative stochastic process with freely independent multiplicative increments.
-In \cite{Biane1997JFA}, it played a central role in constructing a free version of the Segal--Bargmann--Hall transform: an analytic transform in geometric quantization theory that concretely implements wave-particle duality.
+In parallel, Biane introduced the {\em free multiplicative Brownian motion} $(b(t))_{t\ge 0}$ -- another non-commutative stochastic process that satisfies a free SDE (a special case of \eqref{eq.b.fSDE}).
+In \cite{Biane1997JFA}, it played a central role in constructing a free version of the Segal--Bargmann--Hall transform -- a unitary isomorphism in geometric quantization theory that concretely implements wave-particle duality.
 The transform intertwines heat kernels (i.e.\ marginal distributions of Brownian motions) on $\mathrm{U}(N)$ and its complexification $\mathrm{U}(N)_{\C} = \mathrm{GL}(N,\C)$.
-While connected by analogy with Brownian motion $B^N(t)$ on $\mathrm{GL}(N,\C)$, Biane wrote \cite[p.\ 19]{Biane1997b} ``It is very likely that the [free multiplicative Brownian motion] process is the limit in distribution\ldots of the Brownian motion with values in $\mathrm{GL}(N,\C)$\ldots but we have not proved this.''
-The techniques Biane invented to prove convergence in the unitary setting are unavailable for $\mathrm{GL}(N,\C)$, making the problem much harder for the same reason the circular law is much harder than its semicircular cousin: most matrices in $\mathrm{GL}(N,\C)$ are non-normal, so the spectral theorem is no use.
-(Indeed, in \cite[Prop.\ 4.15]{Kemp2016}, it was shown that, with probability $1$, $B^N(t)$ is not normal at any time $t>0$ for $N>1$.)
+While connected by analogy with Brownian motion $B(t)$ on $\mathrm{GL}(N,\C)$, Biane wrote \cite[p.\ 19]{Biane1997b} ``It is very likely that the [free multiplicative Brownian motion] process is the limit in distribution\ldots of the Brownian motion with values in $\mathrm{GL}(N,\C)$\ldots but we have not proved this.''
+The functional calculus and Fourier analytic methods Biane invented to prove convergence of eigenvalues in the unitary setting are unavailable for $\mathrm{GL}(N,\C)$, making the problem much harder for the same reason the circular law is much harder than its semicircular cousin: most matrices in $\mathrm{GL}(N,\C)$ are non-normal, so the spectral theorem is no use.
+(Indeed, in \cite[Prop.\ 4.15]{Kemp2016}, it was shown that, with probability $1$, $B(t)$ is not normal at any time $t>0$ for $N>1$.)